Mariam Mamadashvili

 Mariam Mamadashvili (მარიამ მამადაშვილი, born 16 November 2005) is a Georgian singer.
 She won the Junior Eurovision Song Contest 2016 where she represented Georgia with the song "Mzeo".
 She moved to the United States in 2015.

 Biography

 Mamadashvili has been performing since she was four years old.
 She studied at the Bzikebistudio in Georgia and also the Evgeni Mikeladze State Central Music School.
 Since moving to the United States, she has been enrolled at Tomlinson Middle School and Broadway Method Academy, and resides in Fairfield, Connecticut.

+In 2022, at the Junior Eurovision Song Contest 2022 in Yerevan, Armenia, she was the spokesperson for North Macedonia.

 She graduated from Fairfield Warde High School in 2023, and is currently attending Sacred Heart University, where she is majoring in business.